otrv4/otrv4/otrv4.md

 To defend against an attacker that captures some messages and compromises their ephemeral secrets, sessions should be expired if no new ECDH keys are generated within a certain amount of time.
-Expiration of the session means that when a time has happened, all keys associated with the session are securely deleted and and the protocol state machine trasitions to `START` state.
+Expiration of the session means that when a time has happened, all keys associated with that session are securely deleted and the protocol state machine trasitions to `START` state.

 A session is the period when two parties engage in an otr-conversation with each other.
-It starts with the first message of the DAKE and ends when a party requests to close its private connection (by, for example, sending a TLV type 1 (Disconnected) Message) or when the session expiration time has happened.
-Before ending the session, its keys should have been securely deleted.
+It starts with the first message of the DAKE and ends when a party requests to close its private connection (by, for example, sending a TLV type 1 (Disconnected) Message) or when the session expiration time has occured.
+Before closing the session, the keys should be securely deleted.
 This means:

 1. Securely delete the root key and all chain keys.
 2. Securely delete the ECDH keys, DH keys and brace key.